blackberry/BlackBerry-Dynamics-iOS-Samples/Dynamics-iOS-Objective-C/README.md

-# Sample iOS App for GD SDK
+# BlackBerry Dynamics Sample App for iOS - Objective C

-This sample pairs with Good-iOS-Sample to provide examples of an iOS application before and after integrating with the Good Dynamics SDK.
-This sample provides examples of features commonly used in an application that require modification for integrate with the Good Dynamics SDK, including file storage, SQLite usage and HTTP and socket communication.
+This sample pairs with Basic-iOS-Objective-C as examples of iOS apps before and after integrating with the BlackBerry Dynamics SDK.
+The two samples demostrate features commonly used in the BlackBerry Dynamics applications; secure file storage, secure database, secure communication (HTTP/S and Socket) and more.

 ## Requirements

-* Xcode 7 or later
+* Xcode 8 or later
-* GD SDK iOS
+* BlackBerry Dynamics SDK for iOS

 ## Applies to

-iOS 8 SDK or later
+iOS 9 SDK or later

 ## Runtime

-iOS 8 or later
+iOS 9 or later

 ## Author(s)